JustLikeChuu/JustLikeChuu/README.md

 - Making **cyberspace safer for everyone**.

 ## 🌍 Let's Connect!
-- 💬 Open to community projects and discussions!
-Drop me a message, and let’s create something amazing.
+- 💬 Currently not open to community projects and discussions!
+Please do not drop me a message!
-- 📧 Reach out via email: [Click Here!](mailto:ethanngsq@gmail.com)
+- 📧 Reach out via email: [Click Here!](mailto:)

 > * "Each challenge is an opportunity to grow, innovate, and make a difference." *